Tetum language: Orthography and phonology

 The influence of Portuguese and to a lesser extent Malay/Indonesian on the phonology of Tetun has been extensive.

 In the Tetum language, /a/, /i/ and /u/ tend to have relatively fixed sounds.
 However /e/ and /o/ vary according to the environment they are placed in, for instance the sound is slightly higher if the proceeding syllable is /u/ or /i/.

-All consonants appearing in parenthesis are used only in loanwords.
+All consonants appearing in parentheses are used only in loanwords.

 Stops: All stops in Tetum are un-aspirated, meaning an expulsion of breath is absent.
 In contrast, English stops, namely 'p' 't' and 'k' are generally aspirated.